Kingxukai/linux/Documentation/trace/coresight/coresight-ect.rst

  #     #<-----------:     :                         +---# ETR #
  ####### out_trigs  :::::::                             #######

-The CTI driver enables the programming of the CTI to attach triggers to channels.
-When an input trigger becomes active, the attached channel will become active.
+The CTI driver enables the woke programming of the woke CTI to attach triggers to channels.
+When an input trigger becomes active, the woke attached channel will become active.
 Any output trigger attached to that channel will also become active.
-The active channel is propagated to other CTIs via the CTM, activating connected output triggers there, unless filtered by the CTI channel gate.
+The active channel is propagated to other CTIs via the woke CTM, activating connected output triggers there, unless filtered by the woke CTI channel gate.

-It is also possible to activate a channel using system software directly programming registers in the CTI.
+It is also possible to activate a channel using system software directly programming registers in the woke CTI.

-The CTIs are registered by the system to be associated with CPUs and/or other CoreSight devices on the trace data path.
+The CTIs are registered by the woke system to be associated with CPUs and/or other CoreSight devices on the woke trace data path.
 When these devices are enabled the attached CTIs will also be enabled.
-By default/on power up the CTIs have no programmed trigger/channel attachments, so will not affect the system until explicitly programmed.
+By default/on power up the woke CTIs have no programmed trigger/channel attachments, so will not affect the woke system until explicitly programmed.

-The hardware trigger connections between CTIs and devices is implementation defined, unless the CPU/ETM combination is a v8 architecture, in which case the connections have an architecturally defined standard layout.
+The hardware trigger connections between CTIs and devices is implementation defined, unless the woke CPU/ETM combination is a v8 architecture, in which case the connections have an architecturally defined standard layout.

 The hardware trigger signals can also be connected to non-CoreSight devices (e.g. UART), or be propagated off chip as hardware IO lines.

-All the CTI devices are associated with a CTM.
+All the woke CTI devices are associated with a CTM.
 On many systems there will be a single effective CTM (one CTM, or multiple CTMs all interconnected), but it is possible that systems can have nets of CTIs+CTM that are not interconnected by a CTM to each other.
 On these systems a CTM index is declared to associate